Brenda Polanco '13/ M.A. '19

 Polanco attributes her successes to her studies in the program and expressed appreciation for the engagement and various interactions with professors.
 "The professors are true experts in the field of communication, and it is reflective in their teaching style and student successes."

-Now an alumnus of the College of Communication and the Arts, Polanco applies all she's learned to her job as an Employment Specialist.
+Now an alumna of the College of Communication and the Arts, Polanco applies all she's learned to her job as an employment specialist.
 "The training and development theories I learned in the program have changed my outlook on how I do my job.
 What I learned has enhanced the methods used, which results in better training outcomes."

-Polanco shared how the College can help aspiring students grow, "All of the courses and assignments are transferrable to the workplace."
+Polanco shared how the College can help aspiring students grow.
+"All of the courses and assignments are transferrable to the workplace," she said.